I had a use case for units, a rarely-used feature of Racket, this

 (println x)))

-What this is saying is that once the unit printer@
+What this is saying is that once the unit printer@ is invoked, it will

-that refers to whatever binding of
+provide a procedure named print-x that refers to whatever binding of

-is available in scope at invocation time.
+x is available in scope at invocation time.
 To invoke the unit, we

-can use define-values/invoke-unit
+can use define-values/invoke-unit:

 (define x 42) ;; provide a definition for `x` to be used by the unit